 System Solutions We Develop for Structures

-At the hub level, each category below outlines typical scope, coordination points, and evaluation criteria that influence durability, energy behavior, comfort, and maintainability.
+At the hub level, each category below outlines its typical role, coordination points, and key evaluation criteria.
 Details are covered on the relevant subpages.
-Across all categories, successful outcomes depend on clear interface detailing (tolerances, sealing continuity, drainage paths, access strategy) and alignment with relevant standards and applicable regulations throughout the project lifecycle.
+Across all systems, successful results depend on correct interface planning, sealing continuity, drainage logic, installation tolerances, access for maintenance, and compatibility with the surrounding structure and architectural design.

 It describes an integrated framework that groups major building-system categories under one technical perspective.
 The focus is scope, coordination, interfaces, and performance criteria rather than product promotion.